Mara Schein Wins Learning Ally National Achievement Award

 About Learning Ally

 Founded in 1948, Learning Ally helps K-12, college and graduate students, veterans and lifelong learners – all of whom read and learn differently due to blindness, visual impairment, dyslexia, or other learning disabilities.
 Through its support programs and audiobooks, Learning Ally enables families and teachers to help students thrive and succeed.
 The organization provides support to parents and students through events, webinars, personal consultations and other tools; and integrated learning management systems and professional development for teachers.
-In addition, Learning Ally’s collection of more than 80,000 human-narrated audio textbooks and literature titles can be downloaded on mainstream smartphones and tablets, and is the largest of its kind in the world.
+In addition, Learning Ally’s collection of human-narrated audio textbooks and literature titles can be downloaded on mainstream smartphones and tablets, and is the most engaging of its kind in the world.
 Several thousand volunteers help to produce the educational materials, which students rely on to achieve academic and professional success.
 As a 501(c)3 nonprofit, Learning Ally is partially funded by grants from state and local education programs, and the generous contributions of individuals, foundations and corporations.
 For more information, visit https://learningally.org.

 Contact: Doug Sprei